KenHaggerty/aspnetcore-identityroles-model/README.md

 # aspnetcore-identityroles-model
 A generic MVC, AspNet Core, EntityFramework Core model referencing the 1.1.2 SDK which includes roles and event log.
-Supports VS Code by openning the MVC folder then running dotnet restore, dotnet build.
+Supports VS Code by opening the MVC folder then running dotnet restore, dotnet build.

 Visual Studio 2017 was released for production on 2017-03-07, but I have been developing with VS 2017 since around the first of the year with the release candidate versions.
 You can generate a site almost like this model by installing the .NET Core command-line interface (CLI) tools or VS 2017 then using the command below from a command prompt inside an empty folder.
 This <a href="https://docs.microsoft.com/en-us/dotnet/articles/core/tools/">article</a> explains the commands and installation options.
 <p>